aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/names-and-indices/_index.md

 </html>
 ```

-## **Create safe sheet names**
+## **Create Safe Sheet Names**
-Sometimes there is a need of assigning the sheet name at runtime.
-In this scenario, there may be sheet names which may contain some additional characters like <>+(?”.
-There is a need to replace any such character, which is not allowed as a sheet name with some preset character provided by user.
-Similarly the length may increase to more than 31 characters which needs to be truncated.
-Apache POI provides certain features of creating safe names, hence similar feature is provided by Aspose.Cells for JavaScript via C++ to handle all these issues.
-Following sample code demonstrates this feature:
+Sometimes there is a need to assign the sheet name at runtime.
+In this scenario, sheet names may contain additional characters such as `<>+("?`.
+Any such character that is not allowed in a sheet name must be replaced with a preset character provided by the user.
+Additionally, the name may exceed 31 characters, which requires truncation.
+Apache POI provides features for creating safe names; a similar feature is provided by Aspose.Cells for JavaScript via C++ to handle these issues.
+The following sample code demonstrates this feature:

 ```html
 <!DOCTYPE html>